This time I want to discuss how to migrate to Business Central cloud (SaaS) from Business Central On-premises.

 7.The initial data migration time can vary depending factors such as the amount of data to migrate, your SQL Server configuration, and your connection speeds.
 The initial migration will take the longest amount of time to complete because all data is migrating.
 After the initial migration, only changes in data will be migrated so they should run more quickly.
 You do not need to run the migration process more than once if you don’t want to, but if you are running the migration while users are still using the on-premises system you will need to run at least one more migration in order to ensure all data was moved to the cloud before you start transacting in the cloud tenant.

-Find out more about Migrate to Business Central Online from Business Central On-premises from Microsoft Docs.
+Find out more about Migrate to Business Central Online from Business Central On-premises and FAQ about Migrating to Business Central Online from On-Premises Solutions from Microsoft Docs.

 Hope this will help.